denten-books/plain-text/3-format.md

 structure.
 However, they have also allowed for the text to wrap when viewed on small devices, in effect "soft wrapping" those lyrical lines that are too long to fit on a small screen [@mckay_harlem_2015].
-The end result is a compromise between authorial intent and technological capability.
+The end result is a compromise between authorial intent and a reader's convenience.
 The layout respects line indentation but not line length.
-Other solutions are possible, of course.
-The editors could have chosen to recreate an exact graphical facsimile of a particular print edition, which would not render well on small screen due to the disparity in size.
-The choice to preserve certain attributes of formatting, while suppressing others identifies those elements meaningful to the editors.
+Other solutions were possible, of course.
+The editors could have chosen to recreate an exact graphical facsimile of a particular print edition, which would not render well on small screens due to the disparity in size.
+The choice to preserve certain attributes of formatting while suppressing others identifies those elements particularly meaningful to the editors.
 In the most extreme case, we could imagine an editor wanting to preserve all of a text's details, down to the molecular structure of the original.
 Such a text could be accompanied by a potentially unlimited amount